tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.metrics.md

 `true_negatives`, `false_positives` and `false_negatives` that are used to
 compute the AUC.
 To discretize the AUC curve, a linearly spaced set of thresholds is used to compute pairs of recall and precision values.
-The area under the curve is therefore computed using the height of the recall values by the false positive rate.
+The area under the ROC-curve is therefore computed using the height of the recall values by the false positive rate, while the area under the PR-curve is the computed using the height of the precision values by the recall.

 This value is ultimately returned as `auc`, an idempotent operation the computes the area under a discretized curve of precision versus